mousefad/go-annotate-pem/README.rst

 PEM File Certificate Annotations
 ================================

-Many PEM files contain several certificates without annotations.
-This program can add those annotations to help identify what a given certificate block in the file contains.

-Annotations are added above each certificate block, and look like this:
+Certificates in DER format, while compatible with the ASCII character are opaque to human readers.
+While ``openssl x509 -text -in somefile.crt`` provides human-readable information, it is sub-optimal for some use-cases:

+*  Only handles one certificate at a time.
+*  Information overload!
+*  Ugly formatting.

+This tool can handle multiple files and multiple certificates per file, and outputs the most important information just before each certificate block:

 .. code-block:: text

-    Subject:    CN=localhost,O=Python Software Foundation,L=Castle Anthrax,C=XY
-    Issuer:     CN=localhost,O=Python Software Foundation,L=Castle Anthrax,C=XY
+    $ annotate-pem reg.crt | head
+    Subject:          CN=kreg,OU=Research division,O=Mouse Inc.,L=Floating in space
+    Issuer:           CN=INT CA,OU=Research Division,O=Mouse Inc.,L=Floating in space
-    Not Before: 2018-08-29 14:23:15 +00:00
+    Not Before:       2025-07-01 14:58:44 +00:00
-    Not After:  2028-08-26 14:23:15 +00:00
+    Not After:        2027-07-11 14:58:44 +00:00
+    Subj.
+Alt.
+Names: DNS:kreg, DNS:kreg.local, IP:192.168.122.215
     -----BEGIN CERTIFICATE-----
-    MIIEWTCCAsGgAwIBAgIJAJinz4jHSjLtMA0GCSqGSIb3DQEBCwUAMF8xCzAJBgNV
-    BAYTAlhZMRcwFQYDVQQHDA5DYXN0bGUgQW50aHJheDEjMCEGA1UECgwaUHl0aG9u
-    ...
+    MIIIBDCCBCygAwIBAgICEAwwDQYJKoZIhvcNAQELBQAwXjEaMBgGA1UEBwwRRmxv
+    YXRpbmcgaW4gc3BhY2UxEzARBgNVBAoMCk1vdXNlIEluYy4xGjAYBgNVBAsMEVJl
+    c2VhcmNoIERpdmlzaW9uMQ8wDQYDVQQDDAZJTlQgQ0EwHhcNMjUwNzAxMTQ1ODQ0
+    WhcNMjcwNzExMTQ1ODQ0WjBcMRowGAYDVQQHDBFGbG9hdGluZyBpbiBzcGFjZTET

-The program read from files specified on the command line, and outputs to standard output.
-If the ``-i`` option is used, input files are edited in place, adding annotations.
-The original file will be backed up in the the same path with a ``~`` appended.
+The program reads from files specified on the command line, and outputs to standard output.
+If the ``-i`` option is used, input files are edited in place, adding annotations (the original file will be backed-up with ``~`` appended).